Associate Professor Rachel McNae

 Mortimer, S., & Edwards, F. (2018).
 Scaling the mountain to principalship in New Zealand: The enablers and barriers in a female principal’s journey.
 In R. McNae, & E. C. Rielly (Eds.), Women Leading Education Across the Continents (pp. 60-65).
 London, United Kingdom: Rowman & Littlefield Publishers.

-Cobb, D., & Harlow, A. (2017).
-Rethinking the associate teacher and pre-service teacher relationship: Powerful possibilities for co-learning partnerships.
-In R. McNae, & B. Cowie (Eds.), Realising Innovative Partnerships in Educational Research.
-Theories and Methodologies for Collaboration (pp. 87-98).
+Cooper, B. (2017).
+Introduction: Supporting innovation through collaborative research with teachers in school and tertiary settings.
+In R. McNae, & B. Cowie (Eds.), Realising Innovative Partnership in Educational Research.
+Theories and Methodologies for Collaboration (pp. 61-66).
 Sense Publishers.

 Find more research publications by Rachel McNae